mongodb/docs/source/includes/note-ttl-collection-background-timing.rst

 .. note::

-   TTL indexes expire data by removing documents in a background task that runs once a minute.
+   TTL indexes expire data by removing documents in a background task that runs *every 60 seconds*.
 As a result, the TTL index provides no guarantees that expired documents will not exist in the collection.
 Consider that: